burdolski/reading-notes/README.md

 ## Reminders to stay in growth mindset

+Growth minset is continously getting better and achieving something better each day, growing each day becoming better.

 1. Stay positive
 2. I will learn it eventually
 3. Don't give up